twigphp/Twig/doc/deprecated.rst

   final in Twig 4.0.
 Use ``Twig\Markup`` directly instead of extending it.

 * The ``Twig\Node\MacroNode`` class is considered final as of Twig 3.29 and will be final in Twig 4.0.
+Note that macros are compiled as closures stored in a per-template registry as of Twig 3.29, so overriding ``MacroNode::compile()`` based on the previous contract (emitting a ``macro_``-prefixed method) is not supported anymore.

 Functions
 ---------